 There is a truly limitless supply of joy and abundance in this universe, and it’s ours for the taking.
 If we’re not getting what we want, the only thing limiting us is our own mind.
 Dumping false ideas is like letting go of ballast that’s been holding us back.
 But we’re the ones ignoring the truth about the universe and how it works.
 We’re also the ones ignoring the untruths trapped inside us, including any untrue notions about meditation.

 Whenever a creative act takes place and something new manifests, it has come about through the fusion of two principles: the active and the receptive.
 This applies to absolutely everything, from the most insignificant to the most magnificent.
 Which means that both of these principles must be part of our meditation, if we want to use it to create good things.

-At various stages of development, and in different areas of our psyche, we will want to use different approaches to meditation, sometimes being more active and sometimes more receptive.
-When we first get underway, the conscious mind will kick things off by playing an active role, concisely formulating our thoughts and our intention.
+At various stages of development, and in different areas of our psyche, we will want to use different approaches to meditation.
+Sometimes we will be more active and sometimes more receptive.
+When we first get underway, the conscious mind will kick things off by playing an active role.
+It will do this by concisely formulating our thoughts and our intention.
 Whether spoken or in silence, we will speak words.
-And the more clear, constructive and truthful we can be, the more our unconscious obstructions will dissolve, providing we are dealing with them in an honest and realistic way.
+And the more clear, constructive and truthful we can be, the more our unconscious obstructions will dissolve.
+Providing, that is, we are dealing with them in an honest and realistic way.

 So let’s say we want to meditate about having more fulfillment with an intimate partner.
 The clarity and strength of our conviction that we deserve this, and that it is possible and in keeping with divine laws, will depend on whether we’ve faced our wish to not love.
 If we’re not even aware that we have such a wish, we will lack conviction; we will have doubt.